igopalakrishna/ANN-for-Regression/README.md

 The objective is to create a data model that predicts the net hourly electrical energy output (EP) of the plant using available hourly average ambient variables.

 This complex, real-world Deep Learning challenge that covers everything from data preprocessing to building and training an ANN, while utilizing the Machine Learning library, Tensorflow 2.0, and Google Colab, the free, browser-based notebook environment that runs completely in the cloud.
-It’s a game-changing interface that will supercharge your Machine Learning toolkit.

 Steps: